vingerha/apexcharts-card/README.md

 **Disclaimer**:
 I am not a seasoned frontend developer.
 The card itself is quite technical, adding challenges to mid-level development skills.
 As a result I am OK to spend time trying to fix issues that are multi-user impacting i.e. major bugs and/or cases without workarounds found. **I appreciate PR's that are thoroughly tested, do contact me up front when you want to start coding, so I can be prepared too :)**

+## Looking for co-maintainers for this repo, please ping me <!-- omit in toc -->

 ## Documentation

 ![Header](https://github.com/vingerha/apexcharts-card/raw/master/docs/Header.png)